Did the Constitution fail?

-Franklin knew the government created by the Constitution would fail — not because of any structural defect.
+Franklin knew the government created by the Constitution would fail — not because of any specific structural defect.
 He said that the Constitution would be “well administered for a course of years.”
-But he predicted it would go off the rails because the people would not do their job in keeping that government within its limits.
-At they point, they would become incapable of operating under anything other than despotism.
+But he predicted it would go off the rails if the people would not do their job in keeping that government within its limits.
+At that point, it would become incapable of operating under anything other than despotism.

 The Constitution didn’t fail us.
 “We the People” failed the Constitution.

 - Rhetoric and Resistance in the Face of Tyranny - November 18, 2022

 - The Nullification Movement Pushes Foward: More States Legalize Marijuana Despite Ongoing Federal Cannabis Prohibition - November 8, 2022

 - Vote the Bums Out Isn’t Going to Work This Time Either - November 6, 2022